 Your stakeholders decide where and how you dedicate your resources.
 That means they have a direct impact on how you manage cybersecurity risks.
 That’s why it’s important to educate those stakeholders so that they can provide the IT department with the needed resources to take the necessary measures and precautions.

-As part of their risk management strategy, they should consider the multitude of ways a cyberattack, or taking inadequate measures to protect from a cyberattack, could adversely affect your organization:
+As part of their risk management strategy, they should consider the myriad of ways a cyberattack, or how inadequate measures could adversely affect your organization:

 - A breach could expose your employee or customer data to nefarious actors.